mortezakowkabi/jcb-persian-documentation/016-Template-Setup.md

 If you need additional languages:

-* Follow Joomla’s standard approach for adding language overrides.
+* Follow Joomla's standard approach for adding language overrides.
 * Copy the English file to your target language (e.g., `fr-FR.com_yourcomponent.ini`).
 * Translate each line accordingly.